 Manufacturing Technician 1 (MT1)

-As a workforce development board representing the communities in Hampton Roads, Opportunity, Inc. serves as a one-stop connection between employers and potential employees.
+As a workforce development board representing the communities in Southside Hampton Roads, the Hampton Roads Workforce Council serves as a one-stop connection between employers and potential employees.
 They offer testing services designed to effectively screen applicants, job specific training programs, and valuable connections to help employers hire exiting military personnel.

 The region has a robust higher education system offering diverse learning experiences providing a work ready talent pool from which to recruit.